Homicide Attorney in Springfield, IL

 Start Building a Strong Case Today with Our Homicide Lawyers

-With more than 50 years of experience under their belts, the professional criminal defense attorneys from Johnson Law Group can provide you the focused and experienced representation you need when facing some of the most serious criminal charges that exist.
+With nearly 100 years of experience under their belts, the professional criminal defense attorneys from Johnson Law Group can provide you the focused and experienced representation you need when facing some of the most serious criminal charges that exist.
 Our Springfield criminal defense lawyers will work together to build you a reliable case and fight tirelessly to reduce your charges in any way possible.
 Or, with proper evidence and preparation, we can seek to obtain a dismissal of your case altogether.

 Contact us right away and take advantage of a free case evaluation.
 There is no time to waste!